 We work with communities throughout Rhode Island to ensure access to the best available science, and through community engagement, build long-term, sustainable solutions for our coastal and marine resources.

 VISION

-Vibrant and resilient coastal communities, economies, and environments that are supported by a diverse, engaged, and informed public and decision-makers.
+Vibrant and resilient coastal communities, economies, and environments that are supported by an engaged and informed public and decision-makers.

 MISSION